fabiomercorio/fabiomercorio.github.io/index.md

 - Simone D'Amico, PhD Student in Big Data Analytics for Business
 - Alessia De Santo, PhD Student in Big Data Analytics for Business
 - Antonio Serino, PhD Student in Big Data Analytics for Business
-- Daniele Poterrtì, PhD Student in Big Data Analytics for Business
+- Daniele Potertì, PhD Student in Big Data Analytics for Business
 ##### Past members
-- [Anna Giabelli](https://www.linkedin.com/in/anna-giabelli-42985718b/), PhD in Computer Science
+- [Anna Giabelli](https://www.linkedin.com/in/anna-giabelli-42985718b/), PhD in Computer Science, now Research Fellow at Istituto Mario Negri
-- [Alessandro Castelnovo](https://www.linkedin.com/in/alessandro-castelnovo-66421399/), PhD in Computer Science, now at Intesa SanPaolo
+- [Alessandro Castelnovo](https://www.linkedin.com/in/alessandro-castelnovo-66421399/), PhD in Computer Science, now Data Science Manager at Intesa SanPaolo Bank

 #### (Co)-Developed Tools for Researchers
 - [*MERLIN*](https://github.com/Crisp-Unimib/MERLIN) is a global, model-agnostic, contrastive explainer for any tabular or text classifier.
 It provides contrastive explanations of how the behaviour of two machine learning models differs.
 It is available as a python tool on Github.
 Related papers: [*[Decision Support Systems 2023]*](https://www.sciencedirect.com/science/article/pii/S016792362300115X)